What is Geocaching?

 Brushwood Center's Geocaching

 In partnership with the Village of Riverwoods, Brushwood Center created two caches to help folks explore nature during the pandemic.
 Geocaching is a fun, family-friendly activity and a great way to learn new skills.
-Enjoy a nice late winter/early spring walk as you locate our caches at the following coordinates:
+Each cache contains surprises to help you explore our woodlands.
+Enjoy a nice summer walk as you locate our caches at the following coordinates:

 You will not have to dig to find these caches or disturb any wildlife, both are above ground and discoverable without going off path or into protected areas.